gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    Here the *ptype* is used to differential the real atoms (A) from the virtual and massless site (D) from the four-point water model.
+    Here the *ptype* is used to differential the real atoms (A), such as hydrogens and oxygens, from the virtual and massless site of the four-point water model (D).

 ..  container:: justify